Exploring CACHET (College Admissions Collaborative Highlighting Engineering & Technology)

-MODERATELY SELECT REGIONAL SCHOOLS WITH HANDS-ON/PREPROFESSIONAL FOCI
+CACHET SEMINAR’S HIGHLIGHT: MODERATELY SELECT REGIONAL SCHOOLS WITH HANDS-ON/PRE-PROFESSIONAL FOCI

-These schools offer great opportunities for students who thrive in project-based, hands-on environments and enjoy collaborative learning.
-They often offer co-op programs and/or guaranteed internships.
 These are largely regionally focused but do have on-campus living arrangements and communities mixed with commuters.
 Many students come from a 200-mile radius.

 Wentworth Institute of Technology